Rammsauer/greenwashing/README.md

     This kid, Ricky -- supply clerk -- couldn't remember whether you ordered
     pens with blue ink or black ink ...

+The two fighters circle, then begin throwing PUNCHES...
 </pre>